 Squirt Out That Figure 8 – Now that you are done driving have the child “clean” the figure 8 with their favorite water squirting toy

 Painting The House– Not literally painting the house, but taking a new paint brush (I use the cheap ones) and letting the child paint the house with water.
 Use one hand and encourage big motions that allow for midline crossing.
 What kid isn’t going to love this activity?

 Crossing The Midline Activities Summer Theme – In Action

-My three year old is playing and practicing crossing the midline.
+In this video, my son is only three years old.
+He is playing and practicing crossing the midline.
 He still has times that he will shift his body to avoid crossing the midline.
-A more stable pelvis may help with some of this (such as being seated).
-Through this play he is learing and getting opportunities!
+A tip to help with this is (such as being seated or using a stability ball).
+Through this play he is learning and getting opportunities!